2022 Genesis G70 Review, Ratings, Specs, Prices, and Photos

 How safe is the Genesis G70?

-It’s a safe car according to the IIHS’ crash tests, but this year the G70 has lost its Top Safety Pick+ rating from years prior.
-The agency downgraded its headlights to “Marginal.”
+It’s a safe car according to the IIHS’ crash tests, and has earned back the Top Safety Pick+ rating that it had lost.
+Improved headlights bring it back into the good graces.

 The NHTSA still hasn’t tested the G70.

 Every version has automatic emergency braking, blind-spot monitors, automatic high beams, adaptive cruise control, and active lane control.
 Parking sensors and a surround-view camera system are options.
-Standard and available safety features earn it a point each to a 7 here.
+Standard and available safety features, as well as the TSP+, earn it a point each to an 8 here.

 Outward vision in the G70 is fine, thanks to relatively slim roof pillars.